-Letting boards within the Storer Road area (PDF Document, 0.1 Mb)
+- Letting boards within the Storer Road area (PDF Document, 0.1 Mb)

-Plan of Storer Road advertising restriction area (PDF Document, 0.74 Mb)
+- Plan of Storer Road advertising restriction area (PDF Document, 0.74 Mb)

-Indiscriminate and unauthorised advertising on lamp posts, traffic light poles, telecoms cabinets, etc, is known as ‘flyposting’.
+random and unauthorised advertising on lamp posts, traffic light poles, telecoms cabinets, etc, is known as ‘flyposting’.
 Flyposting is illegal, unsightly and can make areas look unsafe and uncared for.